Babylon Always Falls

 - David Bronson

-- Mar 17
+- Mar 17, 2025

 - 7 min read

-Updated: 2 days ago
+Updated: Mar 2

 I used to hear Isaiah 14:12-14 preached as a passage about Satan.
 Maybe you did too.
 You know, that whole "Lucifer, Son of the Morning" thing?
+This passage has become a kind of "go-to" text to discuss Satan and his role in the Bible, but that has turned into a lovely distraction from the actual point of the text -- a point that our current societal moment desperately needs to hear:

-But that’s not what Isaiah 14 is about.
 There's an important reason this text has been associated with Satan, but in the process, we've lost why this text is associated with Satan.
-(It's also produced the interesting belief that 'Lucifer' is Satan's name–it is patently not—but we'll leave that alone for now.)
+(It's also produced the interesting belief that 'Lucifer' is Satan's name -- it is patently not -- but we'll leave that alone for now.)

 Point is, this passage is not primarily a cosmic drama about Satan.
 It’s a reality check about human leaders who believe their own hype, build their own kingdoms, and assume they are untouchable.